NODia

 Maturation project between the University of Montpellier and SATT AxLR

-Both nNOS and PIN are involved in the control of insulin secretion (Lajoix et al. Diabetes, 2001; 2004; 2006) and muscle glucose sensitivity (Stamler et al., Physiol Rev, 2001) in rats and humans.
-Moreover, molecular abnormalities of nNOS, and in particular a reduction in its catalytic activity, are involved in pancreatic and muscle β-cell dysfunction in animal models of pre-diabetes (Mezghenna et al. Diabetologia, 2011; 2014).
+The nNOS and PIN proteins are both involved in controlling insulin secretion (Lajoix et al. Diabetes, 2001; 2004; 2006) and muscle sensitivity to glucose (Stamler et al., Physiol Rev, 2001) in rats and humans.
+In addition, molecular abnormalities of nNOS, particularly a reduction in its catalytic activity, are involved in pancreatic and muscle β-cell dysfunction in animal models of prediabetes (Mezghenna et al. Diabetologia, 2011; 2014).

-Finely inhibiting the interaction of nNOS with its PIN inhibitor is a means of restoring normal nNOS catalytic activity and correcting the pancreatic and muscular defects present in diabetes.
-This strategy is therefore of major potential interest for the development of new anti-diabetic treatments targeting recent diabetic subjects.
+Subtly inhibiting the interaction of nNOS with its inhibitor PIN is a way to restore normal nNOS catalytic activity and correct the pancreatic and muscular defects present in diabetes.
+This strategy therefore has major potential for the development of new antidiabetic treatments targeting people with recent-onset diabetes.

-The aim of the project is to identify original chemical molecules capable of modulating this molecular complex and offering anti-diabetic properties.
+The objective of the project is to identify novel chemical molecules capable of modulating this molecular complex and exhibiting antidiabetic properties.